cszatma/primedian/README.md

-# primedian
+# PriMedian

-A web application to find the median prime in a list of the first n primes.
+PriMedian is a web application that finds the median prime in a list of the first n primes.
 Built using React.js and Node.js.

-### Usage
+## Usage
 ### Installing Dependencies
 Run either `yarn install` or `npm install` from the root directory.
 This will install the dependencies for both the server and the client.